HazardousPeach/hazardouspeach.github.io/_posts/2015-10-15-improving-accuracy-summation.md

 ---

-In the last post on this site, I talked about the project I'm working on, Herbie.
+In the last post on this site, I talked about the project I'm working on called Herbie.
 Herbie is a program that takes program fragments that manipulate numbers, and rewrites them to improve the accuracy of their answers.
 There's more background on Herbie in my last post (here), and you can check out the Herbie website to learn all about Herbie.

 While we've already published a paper on how Herbie can improve the accuracy of floating point expressions, we're still working on getting